برجاء الإنتظار ...

 There were no side effects reported in the majority of overdose reports.
 The most frequently occurring symptoms reported with overdose in adults and children included abdominal pain, sleepiness, thirst, headache, vomiting, and hyperactivity.

-If you forget to take Bronchofast tablets
+If you forget to take BRONCHOFAST

 Do not take a double dose to make up for a forgotten dose.